Ujwal19k/E-Commerce-Website-for-Small-Business/README.md

-# LinkStore_Your-own-business
+# E-Commerce-Website-for-Small-Business
-E commerce website using HTML CSS and JavaScript
-Home, Shop, Blog, About, Contact page
+This is and  e-commerce website craeted using HTML CSS and JavaScript.
+The website is mainly focused on small businesses where they can sell their products online.
+The website include following pages like Home, Shop, Blog, About and Contact.
-Shop page lists all the products
+-Shop page lists all the products
 Clicking on the individual products leads to a seperate page The single product page contains all the details of products, price, sellers' information Working shopping cart where you can add/remove products